hidayetergn/Learning-Nonlinear-Vehicle-Re-Identification-Manifolds-via-Operational-Attention/README.md

 - `saved_model/`: Contains the pre-trained model graph and weights (.pb and variables).
 - `prepare_data.py`: Helper script to format the dataset list for testing.
-- `inference.py`: Main script to run feature extraction and similarity analysis.
+- `evaluation.py`: Main script to run feature extraction and similarity analysis.
 - `requirements.txt`: List of dependencies.
+- `dataset/`: List of test images as a zip file and test_list.txt.

 ## 🧠 Model Architecture

 * **Backbone**: EfficientNet B4
-* **Pooling**: Details will be shared along with the source code once the paper is accepted.
+* **Pooling** : Details will be shared along with the source code once the paper is accepted.
-* **GCAM**: Details will be shared along with the source code once the paper is accepted.
+* **GCAM**    : Details will be shared along with the source code once the paper is accepted.
-* **OBAM**:    Details will be shared along with the source code once the paper is accepted.
+* **OBAM**    : Details will be shared along with the source code once the paper is accepted.

 ## 📂 Repository Structure